nmboffi/nmboffi.github.io/_pages/research.md

   </div>
 </div>

-We develop tools based on dynamical systems theory to analyze machine learning algorithms in the continuous-time limit, and develop new algorithms based on machine learning for online control of nonlinear dynamical systems.
+We develop tools based on dynamical systems theory to analyze machine learning algorithms in the continuous-time limit, and we develop new algorithms based on machine learning for online control of nonlinear dynamical systems.

 For many nonlinear dynamical systems, learning a control input online to counteract modeling errors and unforeseen disturbances can offer significant performance improvements at little computational cost.
 Online learning can be used on its own, or can be combined with an offline learning phase (for example, via reinforcement learning) to improve robustness to distribution shift of the offline-learned policy.
 The field of nonlinear adaptive control studies the design of online learning mechanisms that are provably convergent, and that guarantee stability of the joint learning and system dynamics, a complex feedback system consisting of a physical system and a continuous-time learning algorithm.